 What kind of tequila do you need?

 I made this blood orange margarita recipe using Blanco tequila.
 If you don't already have a favorite tequila to use for making margaritas, you might find this article helpful, as I did.
-After reading it, I settled on purchasing the Casa Noble Crystal.
+After reading it, I settled on purchasing one of the brands mentioned.
 My local grocery store had one bottle left sitting on the shelf.
-How fortuitous!
 It was meant to be.

 Substitutions for blood oranges